kstenerud/ubuntu-maintainers-handbook/BugTriage.md

   - Make sure steps to reproduce it are identified.
   - If the issue affects the development release, it is a merge opportunity.
 If past feature-freeze, decide if is it worth a freeze exception.
-Make sure there is a Trello card on the merges board for the package, and 'Add to Server-Next Queue'.
+Make sure there is a merge bug in launchpad for the package, and consider to Add to Server-Next/Server-Todo Queue.
   - If the issue affects a stable release and looks SRU-worthy, determine which supported Ubuntu releases will need the fix and add Bug Tasks as appropriate.